davidehnis/CustomersAPI/README.md

 The customers API provides the following functions:
 * Fetch all Customers
-* Retrieve a customer by Customer Id
+* Retrieve a Customer by Customer Id
-* Adding a new customer
+* Adding a new Customer
-* Updating an existing customer
+* Updating an existing Customer

 The API is secured via a custom identity server that is also contained in the solution.